grafana/opentelemetry-workshop/site/docs/lab1/collector.md

 In this step, we will grab the endpoint, username and password you need to send your OpenTelemetry signals to Grafana Cloud:

-1. Go to your Grafana Cloud instance.
+1. Go to your **Sandbox** Grafana Cloud instance.

-1. In the side menu, click on **Dashboards**, open the **Field Eng Otel Environment** folder, and navigate to the dashboard **Connection Details**.
+1. In the side menu, click on **Dashboards**, and navigate to the dashboard **Connection Details**.
 You can also search for the dashboard by typing "Connection Details" in the search bar.

 1. On the _Connection Details_ dashboard, copy the **OpenTelemetry (OTLP) endpoint** and paste it in the `alloy/run.sh` file, in the `GRAFANA_CLOUD_OTLP_ENDPOINT` environment variable, similar to this: